RevenueCat/docs/docs/dashboard-and-metrics/customer-history/promotionals.md

 ![Image](/images/71a69eb-app.revenuecat.com_customers_c41ee56e_RCAnonymousID_d624590ed522430fa1065c498a46c4ea_5a7054e5411bb75a770d1d3c498a5460.png)

-:::info Promotional subscriptions won't affect billing Promotional subscriptions are a RevenueCat specific feature and work independently of Amazon, App Store, Play Store, and Stripe billing and will never cancel a user's subscription, charge a user, issue a refund, or convert to a paid subscription.
+:::info Promotional subscriptions won't affect billing Promotional subscriptions are a RevenueCat specific feature and work independently of the App Store, Play Store, Amazon, and Stripe billing and will never cancel a user's subscription, charge a user, issue a refund, or convert to a paid subscription.

 Promotionals don't stack on top of store subscriptions, and are applied alongside them instead.
 :::